hopsoft/ellington/README.md

 - **Context** - The passenger that will be riding our virtual subway.
 - **State** - The status or disposition assigned to the context.
+- **State Transition** - The transition, *performed on the context*, from one state to another state.
 - **Station** - A stop where business logic is applied.
                 The context's state can change once per stop.
                 Note: A station may be skipped depending upon the context's state.